Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 | Scalability     | Must manually increase volume size                        | Automatically scales with storage needs               |
 | Availability    | Limited to a single AZ (can use snapshots for backup)     | Accessible across multiple AZs (high availability)    |

-####  What is AWS Backup?

-A centralized backup service to automate backup of AWS resources:

-* Supports RDS, EBS, DynamoDB, EFS, etc.
-* Enables scheduled, compliant, and encrypted backups
-* Integrates with AWS Organizations for centralized control

 #### What is the difference between IAM Role and IAM User?